legeling/Annualreport_tools/README.md

 ---

 ## Disclaimer

+**Important Notice:**

 - This project is **for research and educational purposes only**.
-Do not use it for unlawful scraping or commercial redistribution.
+Do not use it for unlawful scraping, commercial redistribution, or any activities that violate applicable laws and regulations.
-- Please **prefer the curated cloud-drive dataset** that already contains downloaded annual reports.
-Avoid hammering CNINFO with frequent crawls; respect the source website and relevant regulations.
+- Please **prefer the curated cloud-drive dataset** (`./res/AnnualReport_links_2004_2023.xlsx`) that already contains downloaded annual reports.
+Avoid hammering CNINFO with frequent crawls; respect the source website's resources and relevant regulations.
+- **Rate limiting is crucial**: The crawler implements daily segmentation to minimize server load.
+Please do not modify the code to increase request frequency.
-- You are solely responsible for any data collection behavior triggered by these scripts.
+- You are **solely responsible** for any data collection behavior triggered by these scripts.
+The author assumes no liability for misuse.
+- By using this toolkit, you acknowledge that you have read and agreed to this disclaimer.

 ## Key Features
 1. **report_link_crawler.py** – segmented CNINFO queries across boards/industries to stay stable under rate limits.